CnesUvsqAstroide/ASTROIDE/README.md

 After data partitioning, you can start executing astronomical queries using ADQL.

 ASTROIDE supports ADQL Standard.
 It includes three kinds of astronomical operators as follows.
-All these operators can be directly passed to astroide throught *queryFile*
+All these operators can be directly passed to ASTROIDE throught *queryFile*

     $ spark-submit --class fr.uvsq.adam.astroide.executor.AstroideQueries [--master <master-url>] <astroide.jar> -fs <hdfs> <file1> <file2> <healpixOrder> <queryFile> <action> [<outfile>]

-> For KNN & ConeSearch queries
+> For kNN & ConeSearch queries